 It is believed that I was abused and neglected in my previous home, hence my fearfulness and anxiety.
-I have never had a stable home life, or proper training, both of which I need in my next home.
+I have never had a stable home life, or proper training prior to WAG, both of which I need in my next home.

 I am quite sad that I've found myself at a shelter but I have settled into the stable routine well and impressed the staff at how much I have grown in my time here!

 I can't wait for a lady that will commit a lifetime of love to me.